volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

 `global_vn` - (Required) Select Virtual Network of Global Type.
 See [ref](#ref) below for details.

+### Sm Connection Public Ip

+creating ipsec between two sites which are part of the site mesh group.

+### Sm Connection Pvt Ip

+creating ipsec between two sites which are part of the site mesh group.

+### Ssh

+Matches ssh port 22.

 ### Static Route List

 List of Static routes.